-In England, the NHS spent an estimated £18.2 billion on medicines in 2017/18, without taking discounts into account.
-That represents a 4.6% increase on the prior year and is broadly consistent with an average 5% annual growth rate since 2010/11.
+In England, the NHS spent an estimated £18.9 billion on medicines in 2018/19, without taking discounts into account.
+That represents a 4.1% increase on the prior year and is broadly consistent with an average 5% annual growth rate since 2010/11.
 That growth is almost entirely attributable to medicines dispensed in hospital settings (i.e., secondary care), the cost of which has more than doubled since 2010/11.
-The 2017/2018 year was the first on record in which hospital medicines consumed more than half of NHS England's total drugs budget.
+In 2018/19, spending on hospital medicines accounted for 53.7% of NHS's total expenditure on medicines, which is an increase of 11.1% on the previous year.

-By contrast, spending on medicines in primary care fell by 1% in 2017/18.
-The gross amount spent has broadly remained the same since 2010/11, despite the fact that the volume of medicines dispensed in primary care has risen by an average of 3.3% each year.
+By contrast, spending on medicines in primary care fell by 2.8% in 2018/19.
+The gross amount spent has broadly remained the same since 2010/11, despite the fact that the volume of medicines dispensed in primary care has risen by an average of 3% each year.
 This demonstrates the downward pressure on prices for medicines that are mainly dispensed by community pharmacies to non-hospitalised patients.